ecarrenolozano/tutorials-opensource-initiatives/biocypher_education/tutorials/tutorial_A/tutorial_a.md

 ### Setup Neo4j

-In this section, we are going to create a Neo4j instance to work with later in the tutorial.
-It is important to do this right now.
+In this section, we will create a Neo4j instance to use later in the tutorial.
+It is important to set this up now.

 a.
 Execute Neo4j Desktop, if this the first time you should see a window like this one.
 <div align="center">
   <img src="./assets/neo4j_desktop_homepage.png" alt="Protein interaction graph (model 1)" width="800"/>
   <br>
   <em>Figure 1.
-Simple graph model for representing interactions between proteins</em>
+Neo4j Desktop start screen.</em>
 </div>

 b.
-Did you remember the name for our Neo4j database in our `config/biocypher_config.yaml` file?
-Hint: `neo4j`.
-Create an instance in Neo4j, for this tutorial I called the instance: `neo4j-tutorial-instance`, choose a password you can remember.
+Create a new instance in Neo4j.
+For this tutorial, name it `neo4j-tutorial-instance` and choose a password you can remember.

 <div align="center">
   <img src="./assets/neo4j_instance_creation.png" alt="Protein interaction graph (model 1)" width="800"/>
   <br>
-  <em>Figure 1.
-Simple graph model for representing interactions between proteins</em>
+  <em>Figure 2.
+Create Instance window.
+This may vary depending on your Neo4j version.</em>
 </div>

 c.
-Check the detail of your Neo4j instance, for us, it is important to know the exact location.
-We are going to use this path in the rest of the tutorial.
+Check the details of your Neo4j instance.
+It is important to know the exact location, as we will use this path throughout the tutorial.

 <div align="center">
   <img src="./assets/neo4j_folder_details.png" alt="Protein interaction graph (model 1)" width="800"/>
   <br>
-  <em>Figure 1.
-Simple graph model for representing interactions between proteins</em>
+  <em>Figure 3.
+Neo4j instance with its path location highlighted.</em>
 </div>